obfuscatedgenerated/LMVM/README.md

 > **Warning** The available memory addresses are 00-99 only.
 Any address outside of this range will cause an error.

 > **Note** In a DAT statement, the operand is an immediate value.
-It will only fail if the operand is a label.
+If a label is passed, its address will be used as the value.
 It is the initial value of the variable.

 ### Extended addressing modes